hummingbot/hummingbot/documentation/docs/operation/override-fees.md

 ![](/assets/img/fees-override.png)

-<Callout
-  type="note"
+!!! note
-  body="Exit and restart Hummingbot for the changes to take effect."
+    Exit and restart Hummingbot for the changes to take effect.
-/>